marcpage/libernet/notes.md

 Personal information about a personal key is stored in a json dictionary.
 This is also stored without encryption but can be compressed to reduce size.
-The padding is used to [match](#data-matching) with the personal key [identity](#data-identity).
+The padding is added to [match](#data-matching) the personal key [identity](#data-identity) with "info:personal key identifier".

 Personal information is requested using ["similar to" search](#data-matching).
 When multiple are found, the one with the latest timestamp is used.
-Older personal information could be [deleted](#deleting-data), especially if all or most verifiers have verified the new data.
+Older personal information should be [deleted](#deleting-data) if all or most verifiers have verified the new data and *next* field has not changed.
-Older personal information with different next fields should not be deleted.
-Multiple versions of the same timestamp be exists with different sets of verifiers.
+Multiple versions of the same timestamp can exist with different sets of verifiers.
 The personal information that contains all verifiers of the latest personal information should be kept and others should be [deleted](#deleting-data).
 If there is not a personal information that contains all verifiers, you may merge verifiers and republish the personal information.
 If you do create a new personal information, you should [delete](#deleting-data) all other personal information.